 Real viscous flow involves certain features where meshless techniques, and especially adaptive meshless techniques, could make important contributions, e.g. boundary layer discretization and shock-boundary layer interaction problems.
-In this sense, we have already developed the basic tools for tackling these kinds of problems and solving them constitutes the next short-term goal we expect to achieve.
+In this sense, we have developed the basic tools for tackling these kinds of problems and solving them constitutes our next short-term goal.

-Regarding computational efficiency, we must say that at present we still lack precise performance comparisons between our Finite Point methodology and conventional discretizations techniques.
-However, we estimate that the computational cost of a three-dimensional FP computation would exceed a similar FE-based computation, in the best of the cases, by a cost factor of 3 being 5 a typical value.
-As it can be seen, if a competitive FPM is sought, an improvement in computational efficiency is essential.
+Regarding computational efficiency we must say that at present we still lack precise performance comparisons between the FPM described here and conventional discretization techniques.
+However, we estimate that the computational cost of a 3D FP computation using the methodology presented in this paper would typically exceed a similar FE-based computation by a cost factor of 3 being 5 a typical value.
+Hence, if a competitive FPM is to be achieved, an improvement in computational efficiency is indispensable.
 In that respect, numerous techniques can be implemented in order to accelerate convergence to the steady state.
-Combining these techniques with a suitable data-structure and an optimized way to perform the numerical calculations, it is possible to enhance the efficiency of the present Finite Point methodology considerably.
-Moreover, performance comparisons between the present FPM technique and other meshless techniques accomplishing similar tasks are essential for locating the FPM into the meshless methods actual scenario.
-In order to conclude, we could say that in general the results obtained are much encouraging though efficiency is still a pending matter, consequently, future efforts should also be aimed at improving this key point.
+Combining these techniques with a suitable data structure and an optimized way to perform the numerical calculations, it is possible to enhance the efficiency of the present FPM considerably.
+Moreover, performance comparisons between the present FPM and other meshless techniques accomplishing similar tasks are essential for placing the FPM into the actual meshless methods scenario.
+In conclusion, the results obtained with the FPM are very encouraging, though efficiency is still a pending matter.
+Consequently, future research efforts will take highly into consideration the improvement of this key point.